Visa began automatically qualifying transactions for CE3.0 using Visa Secure or Visa Data Only across all major regions from October 17, 2025.

-Compelling Evidence 3.0 allows merchants to use a cardholder’s purchase history to prove that a transaction is legitimate.
+Visa first introduced Compelling Evidence 3.0 in April 2023 as part of ongoing efforts to tackle first-party fraud.
+It allows merchants to use a cardholder’s purchase history to prove that a disputed transaction is legitimate.
+This helps merchants to reduce chargebacks and financial losses due to wrongful claims of payment fraud.

 This article explains what Compelling Evidence 3.0 is, how it works, and the benefits for merchants.

-You can benefit from CE3.0 at post-dispute, via the representment process.
-CE3.0 gives greater chances of winning the dispute and removes the impact on the fraud ratio.
+Previously, the rules around compelling evidence were vague and not necessarily weighted in the merchant’s favor.
+But now you can benefit from CE3.0 post-dispute via the representment process.
 However, it is important to note that you may still have to pay chargeback fees, and the dispute still counts towards your chargeback ratio.

 How does Visa Compelling Evidence 3.0 work for merchants?

 The new rules for CE3.0 allow merchants to share two previous transactions that provide proof of a purchasing history between them and the cardholder, which Visa defines as a ‘historical footprint’.
-At Checkout.com, merchants are able to submit this compelling evidence at the post-dispute stage.
+It proves the disputed transaction was legitimate.
+At Checkout.com, a merchant submits this evidence at the post-dispute stage.

-If the dispute has already been escalated to a chargeback, you must challenge it via the representment process.
-To do this, you must identify and submit two eligible historical transactions to your acquirer via the checkout.com dashboard or API, who will respond on your behalf via Visa Resolve Online (VROL).
+If the dispute has already been escalated to a chargeback, the merchant must challenge it via the representment process.
+To do this, you must identify and submit two eligible historical transactions to your acquirer – via the Checkout.com Dashboard or API – who will respond on your behalf via Visa Resolve Online (VROL).

 In order to use CE3.0 to tackle disputes effectively, merchants should remember to: